-Flu can affect anyone, but for those living with a long-term health condition the effects of catching the flu can make it worse, even if the condition is well managed and they normally feel well.
+Flu can affect anyone, but for those living with a long-term health condition, such as cardiovascular disease, respiratory conditions, diabetes or obesity, the effects of catching the flu can make it worse, even if the condition is well managed and they normally feel well.

-This winter we have the added complication of Coronavirus still being in circulation throughout our community.
-These groups have also been identified as being at risk from Coronavirus and catching the two viruses together is even more likely to lead to severe illness, hospitalisation and sadly death.
+This winter we have the added complication of the ongoing Coronavirus pandemic, with new variants continuing to circulate.
+People in at-risk groups have been identified as being at risk from Coronavirus and catching the two viruses together is even more likely to lead to severe illness, hospitalisation and sadly death.

 A list of all people that are eligible for the free flu vaccination can be found at: https://www.healthysomerset.co.uk/flu/

 To make an appointment to receive the free flu jab you can contact your local pharmacy.
-Strict social distancing and hygiene practices are in place to protect both the public and staff at vaccination clinics and Government restrictions do allow you to leave your home to attend as it is a medical appointment.
+Strict social distancing and hygiene practices are in place to protect both the public and staff at vaccination clinics.

-Councillor Clare Paul, Somerset County Council’s member responsible for health and wellbeing, commented: “Providing the flu vaccine to people with existing health conditions helps prevent them from becoming seriously ill from flu and helps protect the NHS at a time when they are already stretched.
+Councillor Clare Paul, Somerset County Council’s member responsible for health and wellbeing, commented: “It is important that people with existing health conditions get the flu vaccination, to help prevent them from becoming seriously ill from flu and to protect the NHS at their busiest time of the year.